-The word for how to say ‘monster’ in Korean is 괴물 (goemul).
-Whether you are talking about monsters in fables or in video games, or in other ways, this is the word to use.
+The word for “monster” in Korean is 괴물 (goemul).
+Whether you are talking about monsters in fables or video games or other ways, this is the word to use.

 무서운 (museoun), 겁나는 (geomnaneun) – scary

 무기력한 사람 (mugiryeokan saram) – zombie

 귀신 (gwisin) – ghost

 A word of caution about romanization

 While you can study the words in this article simply by reading their romanized versions, being able to read Hangeul will be more useful, especially if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in just 30 minutes.

 After you’ve familiarized yourself with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear so foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?